 Output-files.zip that includes the recently built .ipa file.
 Quick and handy, isn’t it?

 This simple example showed the most basic use case for using Bitbar Cloud containers for your automated DevOps workflow.
-However, there are few things that you need to take into consideration for more advanced use cases.
+However, there are a few things that you need to take into consideration for more advanced use cases.
 For instance:

 - Access to private code repositories.